paulpark71/eco395m-Group2-Final-Project/README.md

 **2. Google Review Data (from Outscraper Website/API)**
 - Outscraper(https://outscraper.com/) is the website we used get reivews data from Google Maps (you can also use their API).
-- We plugged in google place id that we collected from Google Map API into Outscraper and was able to collect reviews of each gyms up to 250 recent reviews (**reviews.csv in the data directory **).
+- We plugged in google place id that we collected from Google Map API into Outscraper and was able to collect reviews of each gyms up to 250 recent reviews (**resulting output is 'reviews.csv', which we placed in the data directory **).
     - We resorted to using Outscraper because Google Map API only allowed us to scrape up to five reviews per location as an individual(non-buseinss) user.
     - Using Outscraper allowed us to scrape up to 250 reviews per gym at an affordable cost.
     - We got data that includes **reviews, author_title(reviewr's name), etc.**
+    - Output is reviews.csv w

 <p align="center">
 <img width="400" height="400" src="data/outscraper.PNG"> <br>